swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 the rendering target accordingly.
 Note if we cannot handle the message we just write it to `out`, more on this later.

 Lets see this in action.
-Place your mouse into the grey area and trying pressing the up and down arrows:
+Place your mouse into the grey area (you may need to click) and trying pressing the up and down arrows:

 <div id="ex0" class="example">
    <pre id="ex0-ui" style="border: none;"></pre>